-It’s less than six week’s until Halloween.
-Now’s the time to start thinking about how Halloween marketing ideas can jump start your 2014 marketing campaign with new clients, sales and customer engagement:
+It’s nearly Halloween.
+Here’s how your Halloween marketing ideas can jump start your new year marketing campaign with new clients, sales and customer engagement:

 Even if you already have a customer loyalty or customer rewards program, you can create a special rewards program or offer double rewards for holiday shoppers.

 Holding an open house event or a grand re-opening one day event is a great way to attract new shoppers and reengage customers who haven’t been to your store in a while.